If you own a holiday home that you rent out when it is empty, you need the right insurance policy in place to protect it.

 Here is more information about landlord insurance if you rent out your property all year round.

-Most holiday let policies offer extra protection like:
+Most holiday let insurance policies offer extra protection like:

 Extended unoccupied periods: Most policies can cover your home while it is empty for longer than 30 or 60 days.
-This comparison shows the unoccupancy period each insurer offers.
+This comparison shows the unoccupied period each insurer offers.

-Cover for properties abroad: Some policies can cover overseas holiday homes, for example in France or Spain.
-This comparison shows which insurance companies can cover holiday homes abroad.
+Cover for properties abroad: Even if your property is overseas, when you buy holiday let insurance, UK companies may still insure you.
+Many policies can cover overseas holiday homes, for example in France or Spain.

 Emergency travel cover: This covers the cost of travel to your holiday home if there has been an emergency you need to sort out, for example a burst pipe or fire.